philippekocher/polytempoWeb/README.md

       npm start

 - In the terminal, the server indicates the IP address at which it is running.
-To access PolytempoApp from any device connected to the local network, enter this IP address in a web browser.
+To access PolytempoWeb from any device connected to the local network, enter this IP address in a web browser.

 - Stop the server with ctrl+c